Every year, those of you in the audience, well, all of you in the audience, literally stun and amaze us with your donations, your generosity.

 People know this.

-How in the world last week are we afraid of the debate that was presented to us?
+They say, how in the world last week are we afraid of the debate that was presented to us?

 Yes, my friends, that's a distraction.

-No, we don't, you can't saddle us with that.
+No, you can't saddle us with that.

-But the regime planted the flag on funding for planned parenthood.
+But the regime planted the flag on funding for Planned Parenthood.

 Why are we afraid of that debate?